abhinav-madabhushi/Math-M148-NAS/README.md

 - RL_model: Contains code to apply and train a RL model on one dataset to find the best MLP architecture for it.
 - RL_generalized: Contains code to apply and train a RL model on multiple datasets to eventually find the best MLP architecture for any given dataset.
 Does this by extracting data specific features.
 - Data_Exploration: Applying specific MLP architecture on datasets based on intuition and generally used architectures to draw a comparison.
+- RL_model_visualization: Contains code to apply and train an RL model on one dataset to find the best MLP architecture for it.
+In addition, visualizes the train/loss function, validation score, and evolutionary process of the model.